csc-training/hip-programming/docs/01-introduction.md

 So is it faster to use the CPU or the GPU?

-# Runtimes of Taylor expansion, memory bound
+# Runtimes of Taylor expansion, little computation
 ::: notes
 In this graph we have a plot of problem size (horizontal axis) vs runtime (vertical axis).